Skip to content

 ) -> list[FSMA204KDE]:

-"""Fetch, validate, and paginate supplier CTEs with strict bounds."""
+"""Fetch, validate, and paginate one supplier's CTEs with strict bounds."""

 valid_records: list[FSMA204KDE] = []